HuJK/O365-UC/README.md

 In the ```invite_code``` folder, each filename is a code and the content is the usage count.

 Make sure these files only contain numbers.
-No any newline , or any characters other than [0-9]
+No any newline , or any characters other than ```[-0-9]```

+Negtive number means this invite_code can redeem infinity times.

 ![alt text](https://raw.githubusercontent.com/HuJK/O365-UC/master/Screenshots/15.PNG)